Nyabinghi

 Nyabinghi or Nyabingi is a legendary woman in the culture of Rwanda, Uganda and Tanzania, where religions or 'possession cults' formed around her.

 In the 20th century, the name "Nyabinghi" was adopted by practitioners of Jamaican Rastafari as a term for their gatherings and later for the drumming style used in religious practices.

-Nyabingi is a goddess of abundance among the Yira (Nande) people of eastern Democratic Republic of Congo and the Konzo of the Republic of Uganda.
+Nyabingi is a goddess of abundance among the Nande people (Yira) of eastern Democratic Republic of Congo and the Konzo in Uganda.
 She holds the power to multiply wealth and bless the material possessions of her followers and the community.

 Nyabingi is a name often given to a princess or a beloved daughter of the family.

 Origins

-Nyabinghi, or Nyabingi, was a legendary woman of the Bahororo tribe whose name means "mother of abundance" or "the one who possesses many things" in the Mpororo language.
+Nyabinghi, or Nyabingi, was a legendary woman of the Banyarwanda tribe whose name means "mother of abundance" or "the one who possesses many things" in the Kinyarwanda and Mpororo language.

 The date and place of her birth are contested.
 Jim Freedman, an anthropologist who studied the Nyabinghi movement in Rwanda/Uganda, dates the 'birth' of Nyabinghi between 1750–1800.